epicsuite/.github/profile/README.md

 ### Links to previous work

 The software developed for the EPIC project is a continuation of work previously done under Los Alamos National Laboratory's LDRD program.
-[Browser](http://www.github.com/LANL/4DGB) and workflow repositories
+[Browser](http://www.github.com/LANL/4DGB) and [workflow](https://www.github.com/4DGB) repositories developed under this funding resulted in toolsets that were built on in various ways by the EPIC project.